 Successful entrepreneurs sometimes succeed in the very themes they wanted to be in since childhood or work on what they've wanted since joining the workforce.
 Tycho and Gabe of Penny Arcade are gamers who now host an exposition for gamers and make games with Hothead Games.

-Nobuhiro Watsuki, creator of popular anime and manga such as Rurouni Kenshin, Buso Renkin and Gun Blaze West, mentioned early in Rurouni Kenshin that he is hooked on the Samurai Shodown series and bought a Neo Geo CD just to play it.
+Nobuhiro Watsuki, creator of popular anime and manga such as Rurouni Kenshin, Busou Renkin and Gun Blaze West, mentioned early in Rurouni Kenshin that he was hooked on the Samurai Shodown series and bought a Neo Geo CD just to play it.
 In 2003, SNK hired him to design new characters for Samurai Shodown V.

 Reportedly, this is how Neversoft took over development of the Guitar Hero series: when Activision bought RedOctane but MTV bought Harmonix (the series' original developers), Activision was apparently wondering what to do with the Guitar Hero license, at which point Neversoft stood up and said "Hey, we're such big fans of Guitar Hero that we played it on breaks while we were working on Tony Hawk!
 We can totally do it!"
-Reactions to their treatment of the series has been, well, mixed (It didn't help that Rock Band was, and still is, looming over the horizon at the same time.) but it worked out in Activision's favor big time... for a short term duration.
+Reactions to their treatment of the series has been, well, mixed but it worked out in Activision's favor big time... for a short term duration.

 Much like the Super Street Fighter II Turbo HD Remix example above, a couple of old school Street Fighter players have gone on to bigger things: